Lone Star renews efforts to sell IKB - source

-FRANKFURT U.S. private equity firm Lone Star Funds is making a renewed push to sell corporate bank IKB (IKBGga.F), one of the highest-profile German casualties of the financial crisis, according to a person close to the matter.
+FRANKFURT (Reuters) - U.S. private equity firm Lone Star Funds is making a renewed push to sell corporate bank IKB IKBGga.F, one of the highest-profile German casualties of the financial crisis, according to a person close to the matter.

 IKB announced the sale of its leasing division to investment funds managed by HPS Investment Partners on Thursday, part of a reorganisation that includes buying back a hybrid bond to prepare IKB for a new owner.